nsf747/Gesture-Controlled-Game/README.md

 # Gesture Controlled Game
 This repository is a project for EC535.
-In this project, we have developed a noval input method for the game tetrix.
+In this project, we have developed a novel input method for the game tetrix.
 We run a modified version of QT tetrix example on the Beaglebone and interface an inertial measurement unit to it through an adruino.

 # Hardware Setup
 Required Hardware: